ricsanfre/pi-cluster/README.md

 ## Usage

-Check out the documentation [Quick Start guide](http://picluster.ricsanfre.com/docs/ansible/) to know how to use and tweak cloud-init files (`/cloud-init` folder) and Ansible playbooks contained in this repository.
+Check out the documentation [Quick Start guide](http://picluster.ricsanfre.com/docs/ansible/) to know how to use and tweak cloud-init files (`/cloud-init` folder), Ansible playbooks (`/ansible` folder) and packaged Kubernetes applications ( `/argocd` folder) contained in this repository, so you can use in for your own homelab.

 ## About the Project